blobfile/blobfile/README.md

 ## Paths

-For Google Cloud Storage and Azure Blobs directories don't really exist.
+For Google Cloud Storage and Azure Blobs, directories don't really exist.
 These storage systems store the files in a single flat list.
 The "/" separators are just part of the filenames and there is no need to call the equivalent of `os.mkdir` on one of these systems.

 <!-- As a result, directories can be either "implicit" or "explicit".